zowe/zowe-cli/docs/Design_for_selecting_auth_type.md

 - cli\src\config\auto-init\ApimlAutoInitHandler

-  - doAutoInit - This function logins into APIML with the session object if either user & password or cert are in the session object. doAutoInit does not make a selection of order.
-However, it is passed an AbstractSession object.
-The session credentials should already have been placed into the AbstractSession by a previously called function
+  - doAutoInit - This function may logins into APIML with either user & password or cert.
+After login, the function needs to use the resulting APIML token to make an additional REST request of APIML to get its services.
+The doAutoInit function must be modified to switch the authOrder and the creds between those two calls.
-    - **Modify doAutoInit ?  <span style="color:green">No</span>**
+    - **Modify doAutoInit ?  <span style="color:orange">yes</span>**

 - core\src\rest\ZosmfRestClient.ts